dating with purpose

-As you might know, I believe that setting boundaries is the number one way to inspire a man to commit.
+I believe that setting boundaries is the number one way to get a man to commit.

 However, even if it wasn’t, setting dating boundaries is still my most used Christian relationship advice as it helps you to guard your heart.

-Because when you set boundaries you get to pace your emotional, physical and financial investment into the relationship and learn to give as you receive rather than overextending yourself.
+Because when you set boundaries you get to pace your emotional, physical and financial investment into the relationship.
+You learn to set realistic expectations and identify possible relationship issues.

-Which doesn’t just guard your heart but also your mind.
+This doesn’t just guard your heart but also protects you from a toxic relationship.

-And yes, I know that a lot of women have a hard time setting boundaries because they are afraid that he might leave.
+And yes, I know that it can be scary to set boundaries because you are afraid that your love interest might leave.
 But I can assure you that setting boundaries has the opposite effect on a man that truly wants to be with you.